-To add text to the \emptyset 0.50 dimension stating that this description applies to "4 holes", select the Edit Text tool on the Modify II toolbar.
-The Text Formatting toolbar will appear, and a cursor will appear in the same text box as the dimension.
-Hit enter to begin a new line.
-Type "4 holes" and click anywhere outside the text box to place the new text.
+To add text to the Ø 0.50 dimension stating that this description applies to "4 holes", select the Edit Text tool on the Modify II toolbar.
+The Multiline Text Editor window will appear in the graphical screen.
+The "<>" symbol represent the auto dimension, so place the cursor behind the "<>" symbol, and ENTER.
+On the line below the auto dimension symbol, type "4 holes" and select "OK" to close the window.